Stefan Hatos-Monty Hall Productions: Afterwards

 Although Hatos retired from writing and producing television shows after Split Second ended in 1987, he continued to oversee the licensing agreements and was involved with the foreign versions of Let's Make a Deal until his death in 1999.

-Hall was retired for the most part following the 1987 cancellation of Split Second, though he frequently made cameos related to Let's Make a Deal such as one he made as part of Good Morning Americas 2009 game show week.
-Hall replaced Bob Hilton as host of a daytime Let's Make a Deal series NBC attempted in 1990 (which was produced by Dick Clark Productions) and helmed it until its 1991 cancellation and later made a cameo on a weekly primetime edition NBC aired in 2003.
+Hall was retired for the most part following the 1987 cancellation of Split Second, returning only once to regular hosting as he replaced Bob Hilton as the host of a daytime revival of Let's Make a Deal for its original home, NBC; Hall did not have a production stake in this series, which was produced by Ron Greenberg and Dick Clark.
+Hall continued to make cameo appearances related to his creation from time to time, such as one he made as part of Good Morning Americas 2009 Game Show Week and another in the 2003 NBC primetime version of the show, which was produced by Monty Hall Enterprises.

 For the 2009 CBS daytime series, Hall served as a consultant and Stefan Hatos-Monty Hall Productions is credited as a co-production company (much in the same way Mark Goodson's name was used on The Price Is Right long after his production company was dissolved).
 Hall has also hosted at least one game on the current version.
 Hall died in 2017 and the family is still involved in the production company with its current owners.

-In 2021, the holding company was acquired by Glass Entertainment and Marcus Entertainment.
-The joint venture also hired Monty Hall's daughter Sharon, a former Endemol Shine executive, as consultant.
+In 2021, the holding company was acquired by Marcus/Glass Entertainment, a joint venture of Nancy Glass and Marcus Lemonis, with Sharon Hall Kessler, a former Endemol Shine executive, as consultant.
+Kessler is Monty and Marilyn Hall's daughter.